beastsaber/bsaber/src/collections/posts/hidden-features-of-beatsaver.md

 ![](/uploads/posts/uncovering-beatsaber-features-6.png)

 Do not let that fool you!
 Just add a `/add` to the end of your bookmark URL and you can still multi-add!
-For example, `https://beatsaver.com/playlists/97886/add` (this link will not work for you though).
+For example, if I wanted to do this to my bookmarks, I would end up with: `https://beatsaver.com/playlists/97886/add` (your URL will have a different playlist ID in the URL so this link will not work for you).

-You can also add `/edit` to the URL, but this will not do a lot for you since the API will not allow editing the playlist.
+You can also add `/edit` to the URL, but this will not do a lot for you since the API will not allow you to save edits to the bookmarks playlist.

 # "key:" and "mapper:" Keywords in the Search